jhcotton/jsonresume-theme-macchiato/README.md

 - Using endDate as the only display date
 - Formatting dates with only years given
 - Adding highlights to Education section
+- Swapping Position and Company headers, following the format: Position - Company - Date
+- "@" symbol in usernames for social profiles

 ## Why?